Virtual Off-Loom Weaving Workshop (No Kit)

 On the day you will need:

 • Yarn!
 You can really use any thickness for this, and any fibre - my advice would be don’t go too fine for a first try.
-I use rug wool for the first demo.
+I use rug wool for the first demo, a 4 ply wool for the second, and a 6 ply cotton embroidery floss for the third.

 • Bases - I use A6 plywood bases (postcard size) but you can use anything vaguely square or rectangular with four straight(ish) edges